rosyberti/website/python-visualization/boxplot.md

 ![An Example of a Boxplot]({{ site.baseurl }}/images/python-visualization/boxplot/boxplot-example.png)

 Each specific component of this boxplot has a very well-defined meaning.
-They are labeled in the following image
+They are labeled in the following image.

 ![An Example of a Boxplot With Labels]({{ site.baseurl }}/images/python-visualization/boxplot/labeled-boxplot.png)